Building Better Mental Health

-Mental or emotional health refers to your overall psychological well-being.
+Mental health refers to your overall psychological well-being.
 It includes the way you feel about yourself, the quality of your relationships, and your ability to manage your feelings and deal with difficulties.

 Good mental health isn't just the absence of mental health problems.
 Being mentally or emotionally healthy is much more than being free of depression, anxiety, or other psychological issues.
-Rather than the absence of mental illness, mental and emotional health refers to the presence of positive characteristics.
-Similarly, not feeling bad is not the same as feeling good.
-While some people may not have negative feelings, they still need to do things that make them feel positive in order to achieve mental and emotional health.
+Rather than the absence of mental illness, mental health refers to the presence of positive characteristics.

 - A zest for living and the ability to laugh and have fun.